dogestry/dogestry/Readme.md

 #### optional - compression

 I've chosen to use lz4 as the compression format as it's very fast and for `layer.tar` still seems to provide reasonable compression ratios.
-There's a [go implementation] but there's no streaming version and I wouldn't know where to start in converting it.
+There's a [go implementation][golz4] but there's no streaming version and I wouldn't know where to start in converting it.

 Given that remotes are generally, well, remote, I don't think it's a stretch to include compression for the portable repository format.